 The analyses are based on data from 11,959 women and 10,687 men aged between 18 and 99 years.
 For each indicator, respondents without information for the variables on which the indicator is based were excluded from the analyses.
 This led to the exclusion of 292 individuals for normal weight, 31 for fruit and vegetable consumption, 262 for aerobic physical activity, 314 for alcohol consumption and 9 for smoking.
 For the overall scores, respondents were excluded if they provided no data on one or more indicators (840 participants).
-Any categories representing less than 2% of

-Significantly more women than men practice at least four out of five healthpromoting behaviours (35.6% of women and 22.1% of men). respondents were aggregated with the next category, in order to mitigate the effect of the low number of cases and the lack of accuracy associated with such figures.
+Any categories representing less than 2% of respondents were aggregated with the next category, in order to mitigate the effect of the low number of cases and the lack of accuracy associated with such figures.
 The combinations of health-related behaviour are determined, and the most frequent combinations are presented.

+Significantly more women than men practice at least four out of five health-promoting behaviours (35.6% of women and 22.1% of men).

-The results for women and men are presented separately by age (18-29 years, 30-44 years, 45-64 years and $\geq$ 65 years) and education level (ISCED classification: low, medium, high education group).
+The results for women and men are presented separately by age (18-29 years, 30-44 years, 45-64 years and ≥65 years) and education level (ISCED classification: low, medium, high education group).
 In order to test the independent influence on health-related behaviour of gender, age and education level, a logistic regression model was used that included these factors as influencing variables.
 The dichotomous variable mentioned above, which indicates whether the conditions for at least four of the five indicators were realised, was the outcome variable.